michalsoltysiak/testRailToTestFlo/README.md

 - user account with admin rights to target project (TestFLO project)

 ### JIRA project configuration
-Basicaly you need some special configuration of the project besides having TestFLO.
+Basically you need some special configuration of the project besides having TestFLO.
 Following extra configurations are required:
 1. Issue types:
 	* Test Case Template